C2FO Introduces the CashFlow+ Card, Empowering Businesses to Protect Their Margins and Control Cash Flow

 The CashFlow+ Card is issued by Sutton Bank pursuant to license by Visa Inc. Visa is a registered trademark of Visa, U.S.A.
 Inc. With the CashFlow+ Card, businesses have global access to their funds, are able to track spending and can protect themselves from fraud.
 The card can also be used to make purchases through Apple Pay, Samsung Pay or Android Pay.

-Learn more about the here: C2FO CashFlow+ Card.
+Learn more about the C2FO CashFlow+ Card here.

 C2FO is the world's largest platform for working capital.
 We serve over one million businesses representing $10.5 trillion in annual sales across more than 160 countries.
 Our online platform connects more than $110 billion of daily accounts payable and accounts receivable.
 Whether you need working capital or have excess working capital, Name Your Rate® and the C2FO platform will match your request in seconds.
 You can accelerate AP or AR on demand, providing you, your customers and your suppliers greater control over cash flow.
 You can also utilize AR financing and other data-driven funding options.